Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > ***Morale.*** In a fight, Doru would seek to flee to avoid hurting anyone—but if his father or Gertruda were endangered, he would fight savagely to protect them.
 >
 > ***Relationships.*** Doru is Father Donavich's son, Escher's former friend, and Gertruda's betrothed.

+Adjust this so encouragements and discouragements add dice of varying size for and against Doru overcoming his bloodlust.
+When Doru is exposed to blood, roll both sides, the higher tally wins.

+Example arguments against:
+- His father believes he's a monster.
+- He deserves this punishment for waking Strahd and getting his friends killed.
+- Even if he can control his urges now, what guarantee does he have that he won't hurt people later on if he loses control then?

+Example arguments for:
+- His father still loves him and is grieving for him.
+- He still has his faith.
+- His fiancee Gertrude needs him.
+- He still has friends left, Izmark and Ireena are still there for him.

 > [!info]+ **Doru Will Remember That**
 >